Jennifer Lopez Reportedly In Talks To Perform 2018 Super Bowl Halftime Show

 Amid swirling reports regarding who could take on the big show following Lady Gaga’s stellar halftime performance at Super Bowl 51 on February 5, Jennifer’s creative director appeared to let slip on Twitter that Lopez may already been in talks to land the prestigious gig next.

-Jennifer’s creative directors Napoleon and Tabitha appeared to reveal that Lopez could be in talks with the NFL on Twitter on February 9, replying to a fan who tweeted the duo to tell that they wanted to see Lopez take on the halftime gig next year.
+Jennifer’s creative directors, Napoleon and Tabitha, appeared to reveal that Lopez could be in talks with the NFL on Twitter on February 9, replying to a fan who tweeted the duo to tell that they wanted to see Lopez take on the halftime gig next year.

 Twitter user @jlogreeknews sparked the apparent confession on the social media site, tweeting to the couple who are both members of Lopez’s creative team, “We want @JLo to do the Superbowl Halftime Show next year.. please make this happen #JLoForSuperbowl2018.”